EffectOrientedProgramming/book/Chapters/04_Superpowers.md

   effect2
 ```

-You can see from the output that we failed twice trying to save the user, then it succeeded.
+The output shows that running the Effect failed twice trying to save the user, then it succeeded.

 ### What if it never succeeds?